-Section 13.4 - Steps
+Section 13.4 - Grievance Procedure

-Step 1: If the grievance is not resolved informally, the aggrieved party may initiate a formal grievance if filed within the time limit as established in Section 13.3 above.
-If formal grievance procedure is initiated, the aggrieved employee shall submit a written grievance to his/her supervisor.
-The written grievance at this step and all steps thereafter shall contain the following information: (1) a statement of the grievance and the facts upon which it is based, (2) the alleged violation of the agreement: (3) the remedy or adjustment sought; and (4) the signature of the aggrieved employee or the Union.
-Unless the previous conditions are met, the grievance shall not be accepted for processing.
-The supervisor shall respond in writing to this grievance within seven (7) calendar days of its receipt.
-The written response at this step, and management responses at all steps thereafter, shall contain the following information: (1) an affirmation or denial of the facts upon which the grievance is based; (2) an analysis of the alleged violation of the agreement; (3) the remedy or adjustment, if any to be made; and (4) the signature of the appropriate management representative.
+STEP 1

+If the grievance is not resolved informally, the affected employee shall present the grievance to the Union to determine if the grievance shall proceed through the grievance procedure.
+If the Union finds that the grievance has merit, the employee shall present the grievance in writing to his or her supervisor.
+The written grievance at this step and all steps hereafter shall contain the following information:

+- 1. A statement of the grievance and the facts upon which it is based, - 2.
+The alleged violation of the agreement, - 3.
+The remedy or adjustment sought, - 4.
+The signature of the aggrieved employee or the Union.

+Unless the previous conditions are met, the grievance shall not be accepted.
+The employee's supervisor shall issue a written answer within ten (10) calendar days.
+The written response at this step, and all steps thereafter, shall contain:

+- 1. An affirmation or denial of the facts upon which the grievance is based. - 2.
+An analysis of the alleged violation of the agreement - 3.
+The remedy or adjustment, if any, to be made. - 4.
+The signature of the employee's supervisor or management representative.

+STEP 2

-Step 2: If the grievance cannot be resolved at Step 1, the Union may move the grievance to Step 2 by submitting it in writing to the Administrative Assistant Chief within seven (7) calendar days of the Step 1 response.
-The Assistant Chief shall respond in writing within seven (7) calendar days of his/her receipt of the grievance.
+If the grievance cannot be resolved at Step 1, it shall be referred in writing to the Fire Chief within (10) ten calendar days after the designated supervisor's answer in Step 1.
+The Fire Chief, or his/her representative, shall discuss the grievance within ten (10) calendar days with the Union representative at a time mutually agreeable to the parties.
+If the grievance is settled as a result of such a meeting, the settlement shall be reduced in writing and signed by the Fire Chief and Union.
+If no settlement is reached, the Fire Chief, or his/her representative, shall give the Department's written answer to the Union within ten (10) calendar days following the meeting.

+STEP 3

-Step 3: If the grievance is not resolved at Step 2, the Union may move the grievance to Step 3 by submitting a written grievance to the Chief within seven (7) calendar days following the Assistant Chief's response.
-The Chief shall respond in writing to the grievance within seven (7) calendar days of its receipt.
+If the grievance cannot be resolved at Step 2, it shall be referred in writing to the Fire Chief and the Port's Labor Relations representative within ten (10) calendar days after the Fire Chief's answer in Step 2.
+The Port's Labor Relations representative shall attempt to resolve it and provide a written response within ten (10) calendar days.

+STEP 4: ARBITRATION

-Step 4: If the grievance has not resolved at Step 3, Union may refer the dispute to final and binding arbitration by notifying the Port in writing of submission to arbitration within ten (10) calendar days after receipt of the Fire Chief's written response at Step 3.
-Within seven (7) calendar days from sending its notice, the Union shall contact the Federal Mediation and Conciliation Service to obtain a list of seven (7) qualified arbitrators.
-Within ten (10) calendar days after receipt of the list, after flipping a coin to see which party goes first, the Union and the Port shall alternately strike the names on the list, and the remaining name shall be arbitrator.
-Alternatively, the parties may mutually agree upon an arbitrator instead of obtaining a list from FMCS.
+If the grievance has not been resolved at Step 3, the Union may refer the dispute to final and binding arbitration by notifying the Port in writing of its submission to arbitration within ten (10) calendar days after receipt of the Port's Labor Relations representative written response at Step 3.
+Within ten (10) calendar days from sending its notice, the Union shall file for arbitration with the Public Employment Relations Commission and select to receive a list of arbitrators or receive the assignment of an arbitrator.
+If the receipt of a list is selected, within ten (10) calendar days after receipt of the list, after flipping a coin to see which party goes first, the Union and the Port shall alternately strike the names on the list, and the remaining name shall be arbitrator.
+Alternatively, the parties may mutually agree upon an arbitrator instead of obtaining a list from